 Endless, endless, ENDLESS paperwork.
 I documented all of the spouse visa process, I did it all myself to save money on hiring an immigration lawyer.
 But my goodness it was TOUGH.
 Just when you thought you had it sorted, there’d be something else.
 A few years later I needed to remove the conditions…more paperwork.
 You then had all the other things like making sure social security numbers turned up, getting a new driving licence, keeping up my UK overseas voter registration every year.

 In the US, everyone has to do their own taxes.
-In the UK, we’re spoilt, if we work as an employee, all the taxes are just done automatically through your job.
-In the US you have to fill in a form every year, a bit like if you were a self employed person.
-I attempted to look into doing my own return once I moved back and I got so overwhelmed I’m potentially giving someone £500 to do it for me.
-There are so many weird things such as when you are a Green Card holder you are taxed on WORLDWIDE earnings, they want to know how much is in my UK bank account…despite leaving in June…they want IT ALL up until December.
+In the UK, we’re spoilt.
+If we work as an employee, all the taxes are just done automatically through your job.
+But in the US you have to fill in a form every year, a bit like if you were a self employed person.
+I attempted to look into doing my own return once I moved back.
+I got so overwhelmed I’m potentially giving someone £500 to do it for me.
+There are so many weird things such as when you are a Green Card holder you are taxed on WORLDWIDE earnings.
+They wanted to know how much was in my UK bank account.
+Despite leaving in June they want IT ALL up until December.

 When you leave, you then have to ‘close’ everything up.
-I had to fill in another form to surrender my Green Card, send back the licence etc. I lost £1000 of money that was in my US pension because I withdrew it early just so I could close the account and forget about it.
+I had to fill in another form to surrender my Green Card, send back the licence etc. Closing my US pension meant I lost £1000 because I withdrew it early.
+I just wanted to close the account and forget about it.
 I’m now behind on a UK pension and National Insurance.
 I’m 32, back home living with my parents, technically have nothing and now have to ‘start again’.
 It’s just always a lot happening at once.
 Usually in life things happen in stages.
 When you’re an expat there’s always a lot happening at once, it’s hard to keep track of everything!

 Driving In The Snow